chetanthere/LTV_Calculation/README.md

       input : contains input.txt
       output : empty or with output.txt

-Go to src subfolder location in command line and just give ltv_calc on command line ltv_calc will take input as input.txt from input subfolder and will store output in output.txt in output subfolder
+Go to src subfolder location in command line and just give ltv_calc on command line. ltv_calc will take input as input.txt from input subfolder and will store output in output.txt in output subfolder.